Due to COVID-19, new memberships are closed.

 - UNSW Canberra, Academy Library - by asking staff at the Service Desk

-- You will have 5 days to collect the item before it is returned to the shelf or is placed on hold for the next client in the queue
+- You will need to collect the item within the hol period before it is returned to the shelf or is placed on hold for the next client in the queue

 Loans can be renewed for up to 16 weeks, unless they are recalled.
 For UNSW staff members and postgraduate students, loans can be renewed for up to 24 months, unless recalled.